 A mechanism was set up for partial backup on Amos 3 in the event of non-availability of space segments on Amos 2.
-Additionally, Spacecom undertook to make every reasonable effort to backup on Amos 2 in the event of non-availability of both space segments used by DBS on Amos 3, at the date of this report.
+Additionally, Spacecom undertook to make every reasonable effort to back-up on Amos 2 in the event of non-availability of both space segments used by DBS on Amos 3.